MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 :::image type="content" source="media/tool-window-guide-diamond-sml.png" alt-text="Screenshot of the Tool window guide diamond." lightbox="media/tool-window-guide-diamond-lrg.png":::

-The following illustration shows **Solution Explorer** being docked in a new location that's demarcated by a purple shaded area:
+The following screenshot shows **Solution Explorer** being docked in a new location that's demarcated by a purple shaded area:

 :::image type="content" source="media/docked-diamond-solution-explorer-example-sml.png" alt-text="Screenshot of what appears in the IDE when you want to dock Solution Explorer in a new position." lightbox="media/docked-diamond-solution-explorer-example-lrg.png":::